ericbenson/CBH-TAKE-HOME-PROJECT/Ticket_Breakdown.md

     Time/Effort estimates:
         Creating the client-facing interfaces should not take a single developer over a day if approved designs already exist.
     Implementation details:
         Update the existing admin interface to include an area where custom agent IDs can be added/updated/removed.
 If approved design already exists, implement as designed unless you find the design does not match the use case or you think it can be improved.
 In these cases, get in contact with the designer to discuss your thoughts.
 One possible implementation could be a page on the admin portal that resembles a spreadsheet with a column with the existing Agent ID, and another column with the custom agent ID if it exists.
 The spreadsheet gives the admin the capability to add/update/delete the custom agent ID by interacting with the appropriate buttons on the page.
 The page will listen for user input and call the appropriate CRUD route on user submit.
-After successful sumbit, the page will update with the latest information.
+After successful submit, the page will update with the latest information.

 Ticket #4: Add a step to the generateReport process which replaces the Agent _id with the agent's custom_id for that facility